Finding a Family’s Happy Place

 The Grandfather of the Abraham Family sketched these scenes of The Ranch on their recent trip.

 A family trip to the right location can also include a well-timed spa treatment, a five-course dinner and an exceptionally comfy bed.
 The diversity of accommodations at The Ranch caters to large families and groups of families vacationing together.
-Luxury homes like Bear House or Ponderosa boast several master suites, a kitchen, while others, like Eagle’s Perch and Stables have bunk beds so that cousins can have a sleepover atmosphere to make the most out of their limited time together.
+Luxury homes like Bear House or Ponderosa boast several spacious suites, a kitchen, while others, like Eagle’s Perch and Stables have bunk beds so that cousins can have a sleepover atmosphere to make the most out of their limited time together.

 The Stables accommodation in the Historic Barn.